SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 ### Undo changes

-If you need to revert to an earlier version of the screen, you can access the following options from the **Task** button:
+Use the **Task** button to revert to an earlier version of the screen.

 * **Reset to factory settings:** This option discards all changes and resets the screen layout to the standard layout delivered by SuperOffice.
 * **Discard draft:** Discards all changes and resets to the published version of the screen layout.